apache/nifi/nifi-nar-bundles/nifi-asn1-bundle/nifi-asn1-services/src/test/resources/README.md

 $ jar -cvf /tmp/jasn1-examples.jar -C nifi-nar-bundles/nifi-asn1-bundle/nifi-asn1-services/target/test-classes/ .
 ```

-## NiFi flow template for test
+## NiFi flow definition for test

-The `ASN1.xml` is a NiFi flow template contains JASN1Reader and other processors to test the component.
+The `ASN1.json` is a NiFi flow definition contains JASN1Reader and other processors to test the component.